info7374-digitakmarketing-team5/assignment3-manual-auto-ml-usecase/README.md

 6.  *Customer Lifetime Value Prediction.ipynb* - Manual python for predicting Customer Lifetime Value

-#### The repository also has Azure ML studio web service for each of the use cases
+#### The repository also has Azure ML studio web service end point for each of the use cases